rotexsoft/versatile-acl/README.md

 * **PermissionableEntity (see [\SimpleAcl\Interfaces\PermissionableEntityInterface](src/interfaces/PermissionableEntityInterface.php)):**
-has one or more unique **permissions** and can have one or more other unique **PermissionableEntities** related to it as parents and consequently inherit permissions from its parent relations.
+has one or more unique **permissions** and can have one or more other unique **PermissionableEntities** related to it as parents and consequently inherit permissions from those parents.
 Each parent can have parents and those parents can in turn have parents and so on.
-An entity cannot become a parent of another entity that is already its parent.
+An entity CANNOT become a parent of another entity that is already its parent.
 Each parent of a **PermissionableEntity** must have a unique id value.
 Permissions directly associated with an entity have higher priority than those inherited from parent related entities (you can however choose to reverse this behavior using **\SimpleAcl\Interfaces\PermissionableEntityInterface::getAllPermissions(false)->isAllowed(...)**).
-Each entity must have a unique case-insensitive string identifier (an Entities Repository maybe introduced to guarantee this uniqueness).
+Each entity must have a unique case-insensitive string identifier.
 A **permission** is unique to a **PermissionableEntity** if it is the only permission associated with the entity having a specific **action** and **resource** value pair.
 In a real world application an entity can represent various things such as a user or a group (that users can belong to).